localstack/docs/content/en/user-guide/aws/ec2/index.md

 EC2 enables users to launch and manage virtual servers, commonly referred to as instances.
 Users can create a range computing environments tailored to specific needs by employing a wide array of configurations, enabling users to select the desired combination of computing power, memory, storage, and networking capabilities.

-LocalStack supports a mock implementation of EC2 via the Community offering while a fully-emulated implementation is available in the Pro/Team offering, allowing you to use the EC2 APIs in your local environment to create and manage your EC2 instances.
+LocalStack allows you to use the EC2 APIs in your local environment to create and manage your EC2 instances.
 The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_ec2/), which provides information on the extent of EC2's integration with LocalStack.

 ## Getting started